opensearch-project/cross-cluster-replication/README.md

 - **Resource usage**: Replication should use minimal resources.

-The replication machinery is implemented as an Elasticsearch plugin that exposes APIs to control replication, spawns background persistent tasks to asynchronously replicate indices and utilizes snapshot repository abstraction to facilitate bootstrap.
+The replication machinery is implemented as an OpenSearch plugin that exposes APIs to control replication, spawns background persistent tasks to asynchronously replicate indices and utilizes snapshot repository abstraction to facilitate bootstrap.
 Replication relies on cross cluster connection setup from the follower cluster to the leader cluster for connectivity.
 Once replication is initiated on an index, a background persistent task per primary shard on the follower cluster continuously polls corresponding shards from the leader index and applies the changes on to the follower shard.
-The replication plugin offers seamless integration with the Open Distro for Elasticsearch Security plugin for secure data transfer and access control.
+The replication plugin offers seamless integration with the OpenSearch Security plugin for secure data transfer and access control.

 ## Build